Global Strategic Management

 Securing an international advantage in today's increasingly global marketplace requires leaders with international perspectives and cross-functional capabilities.
 Within your domestic market and across national borders, you must be able to create shareholder value by aligning your company's international activities.
 To that end, the program addresses the following key questions:

 - What international advantage can your company exploit to win across borders and markets?

-- Does your company's global product selection and manufacturing locations contribute to securing a low-cost position?
+- Do your company's global product selection and manufacturing location strategy contribute to securing a low-cost position?

 - If you have a unique product or capability in your home country, in what other markets can you successfully exploit it?

 - Is your firm structured to continually transfer and support its new innovations around the world?

 Focused on the needs of the multinational manager, this program explores the complex issues that emerge from doing business across borders.
 Highly relevant topics include:

 - What product to offer?
 There's always a choice and a tradeoff here, in terms of how similar a product will be around the world, what sort of product range a company will offer, and how this will impact its branding and positioning.
 In Europe, for example, consumers in 13 different countries have 13 different preferences for the texture and taste of tomato soup.

 - Where to compete?
 What should a company's global footprint look like?
 How should it allocate resources across countries?
 In the eternal battle between Coke and Pepsi, should Pepsi allocate its resources to being a first mover in a less developed market, or battle for consumers in a bigger, more established market?

 - Where to locate activities?
 People rushed into China because of lower cost, but now wage rates are going through the roof.
 Building a manufacturing plant is a long-term investment requiring more consideration than setting up shop in the current low-cost location.